thradams/thradams.github.io/clang.md

-# The language between C and C++ I would like to have
+# Additions into C language I would like to have

-05 september 2020
+08 september 2020

-## Objetive

-- Remove boilerplate code.

-When reading this document consider that the features are additions into C and not changes in C++.

 ## Member initializer